Systematic Failures in Collective Reasoning under Distributed Information in Multi-Agent LLMs: Related Work

 Recent advances have spurred interest in multi-agent LLMs, where models interact through dialogue or coordination to solve complex tasks collectively~\cite{Li2023-sg, du2023multiagent, qian2024agentverse, guo2024large, Zhang2023BuildingCEA, Wang2024MixtureofAgentsELA, pmlr-v267-huang25ay}.
 Applications range from software development~\cite{wu2024autogen, qian2023communicative, hong2023metagpt, dong2024self, Antoniades2024SWESearchESA} to scientific discovery~\cite{zheng2023chatgpt, schmidgall2025agent, boiko2023emergent, swanson2024virtual} and social simulation~\cite{park2023generative, piao2025agentsociety, gao2023s3, xie2024can}.

 The central assumption is that groups of LLMs can be more robust and diverse than single models~\cite{du2023multiagent, qian2024agentverse, zhang2024proagent, pan2024human, liu2023dynamic, Wang2024MixtureofAgentsELA}.
 However, there lacks theory-driven frameworks that cleanly separate failures of individual reasoning from failures of collective information integration~\cite{Li2023-sg, schmidgall2025agent, gong2023mindagent, abdelnabi2023llm, zhou2023sotopia, cemri2025multi, raileanu2018som, wang2020imac}.
 Existing evaluations typically conflate collective reasoning with task-specific skills, coordination protocols, or domain knowledge~\cite{sun-etal-2025-collab, xu-etal-2024-magic, zhu2025multiagentbench, pmlr-v267-bu25b, 10.5555/3692070.3694316}---none isolate information asymmetry as a controlled variable.
+Closely related are studies of transfer mechanisms underlying multitasking and shared representations in agent learning~\cite{wu2020understanding, zhang2026efficient, yang2025precise}, which examine when and how information generalizes across tasks.
 Our work extends this line by introducing a formalized, theory-grounded benchmark that isolates collective reasoning under distributed information from individual reasoning ability rather than optimizing task performance.